AY2526S1-CS2113-W14-4/tp/docs/DeveloperGuide.md

 - It aligns with the goal of Internity as a personal tracking tool rather than a strict database system.

+**Aspect: Allowing any deadline for internship entries**

+Rationale:
+- Users may want to record past, current, or future internship opportunities, so restricting deadlines could reduce usability.
+- Flexibility in deadlines ensures that the system remains a personal organizational tool rather than enforcing business rules that may not apply to all users.

 ---

 ### Update feature